dask/dask/docs/source/deploying-kubernetes.rst

     .. note::

-      For more information, see :doc:`Dask and Helm documentation <kubernetes-helm>`.
+      For more information, see :doc:`Dask and Helm documentation <deploying-kubernetes-helm>`.

 2.  **Native**:
     You can quickly deploy Dask workers on Kubernetes